Neighbourhood Plan

 • 2015 Second Consultation – detailed questionnaire was sent to every household in the Parish (two copies, twice over 3 months)

-• 2015 The responses from the open days and the questionnaires were compiled and published on the website.
+• 2015 Responses to the second consultation events were compiled.
+See responses from the open days and the questionnaires here

 • 2015 Re-draft the Neighbourhood Plan chapters based on the responses from the open days and the questionnaires